Have you ever been to a workshop where the speaker bounded onto the stage and shouted, “ARE YOU EXCITED?!”

 When I was younger, I experienced bouts of depression, as some introverts do.
 It took time to be diagnosed and treated.
 During those times, I was very flat.
 Hardly anything ever excited or interested me.

-At that time, I felt unsure of myself in social gatherings, so I tended to fade into the background.
-I can’t tell you the number of times people made comments like, “gee, you’re quiet” — which was true, no arguments here.
-What frustrated me about those comments was the tone with which they were said.
+At that time, I felt unsure of myself in social gatherings, so I tended to remain in the background.
+I can’t tell you the number of times people made comments like, “Gee, you’re so quiet” — which was true, no arguments here.
+What frustrated me about these comments was the tone with which they were said.
 The words, “Gee, you have two heads” could have been said with the same tone, and it would have fit just as well.

 I would then try to explain why I was quiet.
-But I never felt I could tell the truth — that I was naturally more of a listener; I was a little on the shy side; I lacked confidence in myself; and that I’m an introvert who simply doesn’t need as much “excitement” as an extrovert.
+But I never felt I could tell the truth — that I was simply more of a listener than a talker; that I was a little on the shy side; that I lacked confidence in myself; and that I’m an introvert who simply doesn’t need as much “excitement” as an extrovert.
 I felt I had to come up with more plausible reasons that would convince others I wasn’t a weirdo.

 I began to look at how other introverts coped, and I realized that the people I was most intrigued by were the ones who were comfortable with their quiet natures.
 This led me to challenge the judgments I’d made about myself.
 One of the beliefs I held about being an introvert was that I had to “fix” myself so I could be a more successful person.